cogdog/ds106bank/README.md

 # ds106 Assignment Bank Wordpress Theme

+The DS106 Assignment Bank Theme is a Wordpress Theme allows you to create and customize a site that has all of the functionality of the [DS106 Open Assignment Bank](http://assignments.ds106.us/).
+With it you can build a site to house any collection of assignments, tasks etc, create a categorization, and then like [ds106](http://ds106.us) allow your community to add to the collection.

-by Alan Levine http://cog.dog/ or http://cogdogblog.com/
+    This theme is Copyright (C) 2014 Alan Levine http://cog.dog/ http://cogdogblog.com/

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Got a question?
 Suggestion?
 Problem?
-Please (send them my way via  GutHub Issues)[https://github.com/cogdog/ds106bank/issues]
+Please (send them my way via [GitHub Issues](https://github.com/cogdog/ds106bank/issues) or directly to cogdogblog@gmail.com

-## What is this?
+## What Can You Build With This?
-This Wordpress Theme allows you to create and customize a site that has all of the functionality of the [DS106 Open Assignment Bank](http://assignments.ds106.us/), to build a site to house any collection of assignments, tasks etc, create a categorization, and then like [ds106](http://ds106.us) allow your community to add to the collection.
-You can find a live demo of silly examples running at http://bank.ds106.us/
+This Wordpress Theme is modeled after the original [DS106 Open Assignment Bank](http://assignments.ds106.us/) developed for the open digital storytelling course [DS106](http://ds106.us).

-Other known instances (with real content) include:
+Other known instances that have used include:

 * [UBC Open For Learning Challenges](http://openlearning.sites.olt.ubc.ca/) University of British Columbia
 * [UDG Agora Challenge Bank](http://udg.theagoraonline.net/bank) University of Guadalajara Agora Project